-(1) In the process of submitting IND application
+(1) In process of submitting an IND application.

 Our most advanced product candidate, AGENT-797, is an off-the-shelf, allogeneic, native iNKT cell therapy.
-We have commenced a Phase 1 clinical trial of AGENT-797 for the treatment of multiple myeloma and expect to report top-line data from this trial in .
-In addition, we submitted an IND application for the treatment of solid tumors in , which we intend to advance as our lead indication for AGENT-797 as a monotherapy and in combination with checkpoint inhibitors.
-We currently expect to have preliminary readouts from this clinical trial in .
-Given the unique properties of iNKT cells and the potentially accelerated path to marketing approval, we also intend to initiate a Phase 1 study of AGENT-797 in GvHD in , and we currently expect to report top-line data from this trial in .
+We have commenced a Phase 1 clinical trial of AGENT-797 for the treatment of multiple myeloma and expect to report top-line data from this trial in the fourth quarter of 2021.
+In addition, in August 2021, we received FDA clearance to initiate a clinical study for the treatment of solid tumors, which we intend to advance as our lead indication for AGENT-797 as a monotherapy and in combination with checkpoint inhibitors.
+We currently expect to have preliminary readouts from this clinical trial in the first half of 2022 in indications that may lead to an accelerated path to marketing approval.
+We also intend to initiate a Phase 1 study of AGENT-797 in GvHD in the fourth quarter of 2021, and we currently expect to report top-line data from this trial in the second half of 2022.
 Finally, with the unique circumstances of the COVID-19 pandemic, we were able to commence first-in-human studies of AGENT-797 in ARDS secondary to COVID-19 and are preparing a protocol to expand into ARDS secondary to other life-threatening infectious diseases such as influenza.
-We currently expect to report top-line data from this trial in .
+We currently expect to report top-line data from a Phase 2 trial in the second half of 2022.

 In addition, we are advancing a pipeline of next-generation allogeneic, engineered iNKT programs.
 Our two most advanced engineered programs are (1) a CAR-iNKT program targeting BCMA, which we refer to as BCMA-CAR-iNKT, and (2) a tumor stromal targeting CAR-iNKT program, which we refer to as stromal target-CAR-iNKT.
-These programs are both in preclinical development and we expect to file IND applications for each in
+These programs are both in preclinical development and we expect to file IND applications for each in 2022.

 MiNK Therapeutics, Inc. was born out of the veteran immuno-oncology company, Agenus Inc. The foundational leadership team at MiNK, including the chief executive officer, chief technology officer and head of manufacturing, are individuals who were critical to the delivery of the numerous scientific and clinical milestones at Agenus since 2015.
-In addition to building Agenus from 50 to approximately 300 employees, this team has advanced 16 discoveries to the clinic and secured approximately \$800 million in upfront and milestone payments through partnering transactions, with the most recent achievement being a significant collaboration with Bristol Myers Squibb Company on a preclinical antibody targeting TIGIT, which included a \$200 million upfront payment and up to \$1.36 billion in milestone payments in addition to royalties on net product sales.
+In addition to building Agenus from 50 to approximately 300 employees, this team has advanced 17 discoveries to the clinic and secured approximately \$800 million in upfront and milestone payments and equity investments through partnering transactions, with the most recent achievement being a significant collaboration with Bristol-Myers Squibb Company on a preclinical antibody targeting TIGIT, which included a \$200 million upfront payment and up to \$1.36 billion in milestone payments in addition to royalties on net product sales.